-A few days ago, we released a new AI-based feature, Content Classification, available within Radarly workspaces and Insight Pages.
-Previously we had a way to classify content within the platform.
-However, we completely reinvented the feature to make it stronger and more powerful.
-We're pretty proud of the result.
-Because of this, we wanted to share more about it and why it’s so beneficial for our Linkfluence clients.
+A few months ago we released a great new AI-based feature, Content Classification, available within our Radarly social listening platform's workspaces and Insight Pages.
+We already had a way to classify content within the platform, but we totally reinvented it to make it stronger and more powerful.

-Our new content classification classifies content between a predefined set of categories.
-It is available in Radarly and the Insight Pages through different widgets like the Topic Wheel (which is a Sunburst Visualization), Barcharts and Topic Clouds.
+Our new content classification is designed to classify content into a predefined set of categories.
+It is available in Radarly and the Insight Pages through different widgets such as the sunburst, bar charts and word clouds.

 Why is this new categorization better than the previous one?

-Our new Content Classification classifies content between a predefined set of 370 categories belonging to a 3-level ontology.
+Our new Content Classification classifies content between a predefined set of 370 categories belonging to a 3-level ontology (eg: Sports > Team Sports > Rugby).
 Before, we classified content in only a hundred categories at a 2-level granularity.
 As a result, we are now able to go deeper and be more granular when classifying content.

 Another great part of the feature is that documents can now be assigned to several categories.
-Our current process to categorize content obligated us to detect an entity (brand, organization, …) to categorize a document.
+Our current process to categorize content required us to detect an entity (e.g. a brand or organization) to categorize a document.
 This is no longer the case.
-Content classification also allows us to classify short posts like tweets and Instagram posts rather than before, we were not able to classify this kind of documents.
+Content classification also allows us to classify short posts like tweets and Instagram posts rather than before, we were not able to classify this kind of document.

-The feature covers 95% of English content and pretty soon it will classify content in French, German, Spanish, Portuguese, Sweden and Italian.
-All those improvements allow use to get more than 10x documents classified.
+It covers 95% of English, French, Italian, Spanish, Portuguese, German and Swedish content.
+All those improvements allow use to get more than 18x documents classified.

-As you can probably gather, thanks to this awesome feature, we will be able to bring our clients a much more accurate and deeper content classification.
+As you can probably gather, thanks to this awesome feature, we are able to bring our clients a much more accurate and deeper content classification.